hello-robot/stretch_body/README.md

 # Overview

-The stretch_body repository includes Python packages that allow a developer to interact with the hardware of the Stretch RE1 and RE2 robots.
+The stretch_body repository includes Python packages that allow a developer to interact with the hardware of the Stretch robots.
 These packages are:

 | Package                        | Description                                |
 |--------------------------------|--------------------------------------------|